outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - complexity:
           - number of core function steps required
           - number of variables
+          - number of differences/inefficiencies
           - number of counterintuitive steps (requiring non-standard solutions)
           - number of contrary processes (requiring scoped/nuanced solutions)
         - abstraction (does it solve the same problem when framed on an abstraction layer above)
-        - number of steps required, once work is standardized, & adjacence of steps required
+        - number of steps required to create problem from stable system state, once work is standardized, & adjacence of steps required
         - how much work is required to convert to a particular problem format (route, combination, composition)
         - type/intent ranges/direction (of individual objects or composite stack)
         - similarity (how similar to a standard problem type, or how near to limits within a type dimension)